 However, it allows a sufficiently large area of the glider to collapse to dampen and dissipate energy.
-With RAST technology, collapses more than 50% of the wing depth can only be simulated with great difficulty and to date have not been experienced in practice even in very thermic and turbulent conditions.

 Do not be tempted by the increased safety offered by RAST into taking greater risks.
 Instead, you should use RAST as your personal crumple zone if there is ever a situation where you have misjudged conditions.